 Simulation results

-A typical frequency response function the three plate configuration is shown in the following figure.
+A typical frequency response of the three plate configuration is shown in the following figure.
 We can clearly identify the resonances in the response function.
 Small changes will lead to similar response graphs.

 Deterministic examples